shepherd-lab/portable-BUS/README.md

 ## Demo
 - Notebook demonstrating model training and evaluation is provided in `DemoModelTrainEval.ipynb`.
-- Scripts which can be used with the Clarius Cast API are provided in the scanning folder.
+- Scripts which can be used with the Clarius Cast API are provided, `pysidecaster.py` (slight modifications from the version provided by the Cast API to allow for drawing of AI model prediction overlay) and `ai_testing.py` (for generating model predictions from finetuned architectures).
 - Helper functions referenced in provided demonstration notebooks can be downloaded from [Torchvision](https://github.com/pytorch/vision/tree/main/gallery/).
 - To validate code functionality, run sample code corresponding to desired functionality.